steven-solomon/hexagonal_cf/READ_ME.md

 ```

 Now lets make our Rails app.
 Navigate to the plugins directory and run the rails new command.
+We skip the tests since we will be using rspec.
 ```
 $ cd plugins
-$ rails new web
+$ rails new web --skip-test
 ```

-It will get pretty annoying flipping directory levels just to execute `rails s` so lets add a quick toplevel task `rake s`
+It will get pretty annoying changing directory levels just to execute `rails s` so lets add a quick toplevel task `rake s`
  to start the server.

 ```